The prospect of watching Star Trek in order would be daunting for even the most decorated of starship captains.

 Ends with: ???

 In order to save the galaxy, the brave crew of the USS Discovery set off on a one-way mission 900 years into the future in Star Trek: Discovery's season 2 finale.
-Their 32nd century destination is new territory for Star Trek – Michael Burnham and her crew really are going where no one has gone before in the upcoming season 3.
+Their 32nd century destination is new territory for Star Trek – thanks to the mysterious 'Burn', most of the dilithium in the galaxy has been destroyed, making warp travel impossible.
+As a result, the Federation is a shadow of its former self – even Earth has decided to go it alone.

 Star Trek's alternate 'Kelvin' timeline explained